JKilius/StrangerTeam_PayApi_Project/README.md

 ## General info

-We currently working on a project which involves developing a webpage with a team from the TECHIN school.
+We currently working on a project which involves developing a webpage PayApi with a team from the TECHIN school.

 ## Technologies